marceloboeira/sre/README.md

-# 📚 Studies
+# 📚 Knowledge
-> Index for my study topics
+> an attempt to centralize my studies/links/annotations for reference purposes

+At the moment this is not useful for anyone but myself, if at some point I find it usefult I'll make it public.

 <img src="resources/topic-graph.png" width="100%">
 (click to see the large version)